CESARBR/opencensus-go/exporter/graphite/Readme.md

 }
 ```

-If you want to set a different reporting interval (5 seconds, for example), use:
+It is possible to set different reporting intervals by using `SetReportingPeriod()`, for example:

 ```go
 func main() {